Storing food in the right way helps keep it fresh and tasty for longer meaning less is being wasted. That's good for the environment and your money.

 Keep the right food in the fridge

-Check your fridge is between 1-5 degrees centigrade as this is the optimum range to keep food at its best for longer.
+Check your fridge is between 1C and 5C as this is the best range to keep food at its best for longer.

-12 billion '5 a day' portions are thrown away each year.
-The fridge is an ideal place to store most of your fruit and veg.
+Twelve billion '5 a day' portions are thrown away each year.
+The fridge is an ideal place to store most of your fruit and vegetables.
 The exception is bananas (unless you have a banana bag) and whole pineapple.
-Keep potatoes and onions in a cool dark place.
+Keep potatoes and onions in a cool, dark place.

 Wrap food in the fridge